How to Design An Effective Patient Scheduling Workflow for Complex Specialties

 1. Structured Patient Intake

-Every workflow starts with accurate intake that down the line can prevent delay care and revenue issues.
+Every workflow starts with accurate intake that, down the line, can prevent delayed care and revenue issues.
 This means capturing:

 - Reason for visit